Guddan Tumse Na Ho Payega: 20 years later

 Choti Guddan is an adult and runs Akshat's restaurant.
 Agastya joins Guddan as her manager and steals her restaurant for his mother, Pushpa.
-Later it is revealed that he is Chikoo.
-After some time, Guddan comes back and fights for her daughter, but the in-laws of Choti Guddan think she is mentally ill, which Agastya refuses to believe.
-Agastya and Choti Guddan's reunite, and Guddan, Choti Guddan's mother, returns.
+Agastya and Choti Guddan get married under unforeseen circumstances.
+Later, it is revealed that he is Chikoo.
+After some time, Guddan regains her memory and comes back and fights for her daughter, but the in-laws of Choti Guddan think she is mentally ill, which Agastya refuses to believe.
+Agastya and Choti Guddan realise they love each other, and reunite.
+Pushpa reforms and Agastya’s obsessive lover, Niya is arrested.
 It is shown that Guddan is missing Akshat and talking to his photo that hangs on the wall.

 The show ends with Guddan telling her fan viewers that she loves them and will come back to remind them if they do forget her.
 She gives her last goodbye.